3-Day Full Body Workout for Beginners

 My squat and deadlift are progressing but my bench is stalling, what do I do?

 Bench press stalls faster than lower body lifts for almost everyone.
 Make sure you're getting enough sleep, eating enough protein, and that your technique is solid.
 If you've stalled for 2+ weeks, drop the weight 10% and build back up with strict form.
+If the stall continues after checking those basics, our guide on breaking through a training plateau covers more advanced strategies.

 What do I do after 8 weeks?